DoriCzele/Angelika-s-Wedding-Cakes/README.md

 The Reviews Section was created via the Bootstrap grid system, contains a fluid container with one row and three columns to separate the reviews on desktop view.
 On mobile version the reviews are aligned under each other.

+### Order Section

+The Order Section was created via Bootstrap form elements.
+It is devided into two parts, the Personal details and the Order sheet.
+Personal details part contain multiple inputs and a datepicker was implemented via the use of JavaScript.
+The order sheet part contains input options of Bootstrap radio buttons and dropdown selectors, as well as a message box with a submit button.
+The submit button triggers a modal to feedback successful submission to the user.